jhautala/DS5500/Weekly-Report-02.md

 <img src="figs/pyin.png" size=600>

-I found something interesting when I accidentally loaded my test sample at a lower sample rate.
-It looks like maybe the implicit low-pass filter that comes along with lower sample rates actually improved fundamental detection via pYIN.
-Here we see the fundamentals detected actually follow the bassline much better than when sampled at 44.1kH.
+I found something interesting when I accidentally loaded a test file at a lower sample rate; I saw an *improvement* in fundamental detection via pYIN:

 <img src="figs/pyin_22050.png" size=600>

-It took some thinking to determine what had happened.
 It seemed counter-intuitive that low-frequency resolution would be directly and beneficially impacted by decreasing the sample rate, but you can see the improvement in the QISP-refined peaks.
-Compare the spectrograms above with this one (particularly in the frequency range from ~E2 to A2).
+Compare the spectrograms above with this one (particularly in the frequency range from ~E2 to A2; the true bassline is E2 -> F#2 -> A).

 <img src="figs/beck_spec_22050.png" size=600>